-While considered a classic game fish in Europe, its status is somewhat lower in the United States and Canada, where it often is referred to as an invasive species, or even a pest.
+While considered a classic game fish in Europe, its status is somewhat lower in the United States and Canada, where it often is referred to as an invasive species or even a pest.

 In the U.S., the common carp can be found and caught in all the states, but are rarer in the western regions of the country.
 There are also rather large populations of common carp in the Great Lakes.

-Feature image by James King
+Featured image courtesy of James King